 Colin A. Ross, MD, FRCPC

 Dr. Ross is the Director of hospital-based Trauma Programs in Denton, Texas, Torrance, California and Grand Rapids, Michigan.
-He provides weekly cognitive therapy groups at all three locations, in person in Texas and by video-conference in Michigan and California.
 He has been running a hospital Trauma Program in the Dallas area since moving to Texas in 1991.

 Dr. Ross has published a series of treatment outcome studies in peer-reviewed journals, which provide evidence for the effectiveness of Trauma Model Therapy.
 Many of his papers involve large series of cases, with original research data and statistical analyses, including a paper entitled ‘Trauma and Dissociation in China” in the American Journal of Psychiatry.

 Besides his clinical psychiatry interests, Dr. Ross has published papers and books on cancer and human energy fields, as well as literary works including essays, fiction, poetry and screenplays.
 He has several different hobbies including travel.